*UPDATED* TPS Lawsuit Information

 Who filed the lawsuit?

-Nine TPS holders – from El Salvador, Haiti, Nicaragua and Sudan – and five children of TPS holders who were born in the United States, brought the suit.
+Ramos v.
+Nielson was filed by nine TPS holders – from El Salvador, Haiti, Nicaragua and Sudan – and five children of TPS holders who were born in the United States.

 Why did TPS holders and their children file this case?